Power plant list

 The Bundesnetzagentur's list of power plants and the information on new plant capacity and plant closures are updated on a regular basis.

 The list includes all existing power units in Germany with a net rated capacity of 10 MW or more per location.
 It also includes plants in Austria, Denmark, Luxembourg and Switzerland that feed into the German grid.
-In addition, the list shows the sum of generating facilities with a capacity of less than 10 MW that are eligible for payments under the Renewable Energy Sources Act (EEG) for each federal state and energy source.
-Generating facilities with a capacity of less than 10 MW that are not eligible for payments under the EEG are grouped by energy source.
+In addition, the list shows the sum of renewable generating facilities with a capacity of less than 10 MW for each federal state and energy source.
+Generating facilities with a capacity of less than 10 MW are grouped by energy source.

 Total net rated capacityOf which participating in the electricity marketOf which renewable energy sources